lgastako/elm-interact/README.md

 You should use the `index.js` included in the projection or something like it to bootstrap your program from javascript.

+You can see a more complicated example in `Example.elm` which is a program that allows you to compose a pipeline of the Elm `String` functions.

+It can be used like so:

+    % node index.js reverse toUpper
+    foo bar
+    baz bif
+    ^D
+    FIB ZAB
+    RAB OOF

 ## License

 Copyright (c) 2016 John Evans.